kirjai/bmi-calculator/README.md

 [Live demo](https://www-xsznntabmw.now.sh/)

 # TODO

-- Support imperial units
-- Support for calculating changes in BMI given two weights
+* Support for calculating changes in BMI given two weights
-- Deploy to something other than Zeit
+* Deploy to something other than Zeit